Developer Guide

 Extensions

-• 1a. gitGud detects that the FRIEND_ID/GAME_ID does not exist.
+- 1a. gitGud detects that the

-• 1a2.
-User makes another request to assign a skill value, with a different FRIEND_ID/GAME_ID for an existing friend/game with an existing link.
+FRIEND_ID/GAME_ID. - 1a2.
+User makes another request to assign a skill value, with a different

-• Use case continues from step 2.
+FRIEND_ID/GAME_IDfor an existing friend/game with an existing link. - Use case continues from step 2.

-• 1b. gitGud detects that the FRIEND_ID and GAME_ID link does not exist.
+- 1b. gitGud detects that the

-• 1b2.
-User makes another request to assign a skill value to a friend with a game, with a different FRIEND_ID and/or GAME_ID for an existing friend and/or game.
+FRIEND_IDandGAME_ID. - 1b2.
+User makes another request to assign a skill value to a friend with a game, with a different

-• Use case continues from step 2.
+FRIEND_IDand/orGAME_IDfor an existing friend and/or game. - Use case continues from step 2.

-• 1c. gitGud detects that the SKILL_VALUE provided is invalid and does not meet specifications provided in User Guide.
+SKILL_VALUEprovided is invalid and does not meet specifications provided in User Guide.- 1c1. gitGud informs user that

-• Use case continues from step 2.
+FRIEND_IDandGAME_IDwith existing game link and validSKILL_VALUE. - Use case continues from step 2.

 Use case: UC07 - Schedule a friend’s availability